livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

  #### Summary:
 <p>
  Using VisCello, you can visualize the expression of your favorite gene across the <em>C. elegans</em> and <em>C. briggsae</em> single-cell datasets in a number of different UMAP projections.
 Here we have included joint projections of the global dataset, cell class subsets, and time subsets.
 All of the joint projections are generated using Seurat V4 CCA.
-Additionally, we have included projections in which the <em>C. elegans</em> and <em>C. briggsae</em> cells are on their own in the same space as the joint projections.
+We have also included projections in which the <em>C. elegans</em> and <em>C. briggsae</em> cells are displayed on their own in the same UMAP embeddings.
 </p>

 <p>